Advocacy is Important

 You have the right, and the duty, to talk to your elected officials about issues affecting your museum.
 They need to know the good work you do, and what you need to continue your good work.
 It is as straightforward as a conversation.

 Advocacy is Not Lobbying

 Educating legislators and regulators about issues affecting your museum is not prohibited by law and will not endanger your nonprofit status.
 You have a right to advocate on behalf of a cause you believe in.
 It’s the American way, and our legislators and elected officials need the information we provide to help them make difficult decisions.
-Find out more about advocacy vs. lobbying and learn about some of the rules for public charities.
+Find out more about advocacy vs. lobbying and learn about the rules for nonprofits from the IRS.

 (adapted from the Virginia Association of Museums)